Skip to content

 Archaeology of Runnymede and Ankerwycke

-In one of the tents you'll find Surrey Country Archeology Unit (SCAU) showcasing the work they've undertaken over the past few years uncovering the hidden history of the Thames-side landscape.
-If you every fancied trying your hand at being at archeologist, then grab a trowel and brush and see what you can uncover in our dig boxes.
-Younger ones can also pick up an activity sheet, alongside getting their hands dirty in the test pits.
+In the paddock you'll find Surrey Country Archaeology Unit (SCAU) showcasing the work they've undertaken over the past few years uncovering the hidden history of the Thames-side landscape.
+If you every fancied trying your hand at being at archaeologist, then grab a trowel and brush and see what you can uncover in our dig boxes.

 Come on a guided walk

 Come and explore the nature and history of the ever-changing landscape of the floodplain meadow at Runnymede by joining a guided walk.
 Discover the hugely rich and biodiverse wildlife and plants on a guided walk with our habitat monitors or find out about Runnymede's wider history on a guided history walk.
-To join a walk, meet us at the Canopy in The Medieval Encampment five minutes before the start time.
+To join a walk, meet us at the Canopy in the paddock five minutes before the start time.
 Walks and talks are free of charge, but donations are welcome.

 Schedule of Walks - Saturday and Sunday

-• 2pm – The Juror: Ever wondered what the designs on The Jurors mean?
+• 2.30pm – The Jurors: Ever wondered about the inspiration behind The Jurors mean?
 Join one of our Day Maker Volunteers to hear all about Hew Locke’s beautiful artwork in our meadow.

 Rest and refuel

-The Magna Carta tearoom will be open throughout the weekend offering a variety of hot and cold snacks and beverages.
-Alternatively, look out for the hog roast stand in the encampment and get into the real medieval spirit.
+The Magna Carta tearoom will be open throughout the weekend offering a variety of hot and cold snacks, icecreams and beverages.
+Alternatively, keep an eye out in the paddock where our team will be serving burgers and cold drinks.

 You might also be interested in